The Kerr/CFT correspondence and its extensions: a comprehensive review: Conformal Symmetry for Non-Extremal Black Holes

-In attempting to generalize the hidden symmetry arguments to four-dimensional black holes in AdS one encounters an apparent obstruction, as we will discuss in Section \ref{scAdS}.
-It is expected that hidden symmetries are present at least close to extremality, as illustrated by five-dimensional analogues \cite{Birkandan:2011fr}.
-However, the structure of the wave equation is more intricate far from extremality because of the presence of complex poles which might have a role to play in microscopic models \cite{Cvetic:2010mn}.
+In attempting to generalize the hidden symmetry arguments to four-dimensional black holes in AdS one encounters an apparent obstruction, as we will discuss in Section~\ref{allwaves}.
+It is expected that hidden symmetries are present at least close to extremality, as illustrated by five-dimensional analogues~\cite{Birkandan:2011fr}.
+However, the structure of the wave equation is more intricate far from extremality because of the presence of complex poles (and associated additional monodromies), which might have a role to play in microscopic models~\cite{Cvetic:2010mn}.\epubtkFootnote{One single copy of hidden $SL(2,\mathbb R)$ symmetry can also be found around the Schwarzschild black hole~\cite{Bertini:2011ga} (see also~\cite{Lowe:2011aa}) but no analogue of the temperatures \eqref{TLTR} could be defined.
+Since there is no extremal limit of the Schwarzschild geometry, this approach cannot be supported to an asymptotic symmetry group derivation.}

-Quite surprisingly, one can also find a single copy of hidden $SL(2,\mathbb R)$ symmetry around the Schwarzschild black hole \cite{Bertini:2011ga}, which turns out to be globally defined.
-As a consequence, no dual temperature can be naturally defined in that case.
-This hidden symmetry can be understood as a special case of a generalized notion of hidden conformal symmetry around the Kerr geometry \cite{Lowe:2011aa}.
-At present, it is unclear how these hidden symmetries fit in the general picture of the Kerr/CFT correspondence since the derivations of the central charges of the CFT dual to Kerr, Reissner-Nordstr\"om or Kerr-Newman black holes are done at extremality, which clearly cannot be done in the Schwarzschild case.

-All arguments presented in the literature so far have been derived for a probe scalar field.
-It is not clear if any of these arguments can be generalized to higher spin fields, and if such a generalization would give the same values of the left and right-moving CFT temperatures.
-It would be certainly interesting to understand whether this is a technical obstruction that can be overcome or whether it is a fundamental limitation in the CFT descriptions.

-Hidden symmetries in asymptotically flat spacetimes only appear in a region close enough to the black hole.
-It has been suggested to deform the geometry far from the black hole such that hidden symmetries appear in the entire resulting geometry \cite{Cvetic:2011hp,Cvetic:2011dn}.
-The resulting ``subtracted'' geometries are not asymptotically flat and are supported by additional matter fields \cite{Cvetic:2011hp,Cvetic:2011dn,Cvetic:2012tr}.
-The nature of these geometries and their role in the Kerr/CFT correspondence remains to be clarified.
-We will therefore not cover these constructions in this review.